 Though your medications may be expensive, never be tempted by out-of-the-country drugs or pharmacies.
 Anything without an FDA approval can put your health and safety at risk.
 On top of that, importing non-FDA-approved drugs is illegal.

 Online pharmacies may overpromise when it comes to convenience and savings.
-The National Association of Boards of Pharmacy (NABP) has reviewed over 12,000 online pharmacies and found that 95% do not follow pharmacy laws and practice standards.
+The National Association of Boards of Pharmacy (NABP) has reviewed over 40,000 websites offering prescription-only drugs and found that nearly 95% operate illegally and do not follow patient safety practices.
 Many times the medications they provide are fake or substandard.*